R-van-Bakel/Multi-Summaries/README.md

       - `-y` Setting this flag automatically answers all requested user input with `y`.
     - Settings
       - `skipRDFlists` (default: `false`) This setting specifies whether the flag should be set to ignore RDF-lists.
+      - `skip_literals`: This setting specifies whether the flag should be set to ignore literals.
       - `laundromat` (default: `false`) This setting sets the flag required for the LODlaundromat dataset.
       - `types_to_predicates` (default: `true`) This setting sets the flag for encoding RDF-type objects as predicates.
       - `use_lz4` (default: `false`) This setting should be set to `true` when dealing with a compressed `.nt.lz4` file.